Jurajcech1/DaguerreoTyp/README.md

 [Details][phase-two]

-### Phase 3: Users and Tags (2 days)
+### Phase 3: Users (1 day)

 As Posts belong to Users, I will make a User page which will contain the index of Posts created by that user and create JSON API for the User page.
-I will enable Posts to be tagged with multiple tags.
-Users can search for tags or other Users in a search bar at the top of the User page.
+Users can search for other Users in a search bar in the navbar.

 [Details][phase-three]